 Leading indicators can be difficult to track if there isn’t a proper system set up to monitor sales activity.
 If measured properly, leading indicators are incredibly useful in pinpointing specific issues in the sales process, and also to create and assess coaching strategies.
 The goal is to enable the sales teams to focus and execute leading activities to improve overall sales effectiveness and performance.

 Lagging indicators provide insight into a salesperson’s ability to close opportunities.
-Once an opportunity has been qualified and reached the stage that represents “proposal,” then the sales process becomes more about agreeing on terms and price.
+Once an opportunity has been qualified and reached the stage that represents “proposal,” then the sales process becomes more about agreeing to terms and price.
 Lagging indicators reveal insights into the ability of a salesperson to close opportunities within the selling period, and they can reveal issues beyond pure selling such as price competitiveness.

-To track how successful a sales person is at closing deals, there are a number of metrics organizations can monitor to understand effectiveness:
+To track how successful a salesperson is at closing deals, there are a number of metrics organizations can monitor to understand effectiveness:

 Proposal to Won Ratio: The ratio of the number of opportunities that have been won to the number of proposals generated.